 C/2009 P1 (Garradd)

+The brightest comet of the year is long-period comet C/2009 P1 (Garradd).
 First seen way back on August 13, 2009 by Gordon Garradd who was observing for the Siding Spring Survey, a NASA-funded survey observing from Australia.
 At the time of discovery it was located at a distance 8.7 AU from the Sun, nearly the distance of Saturn.
-Perihelion occured 2 days before Christmas 2011 at 1.55 AU from the Sun.
-Though the comet does not get very close to the Sun, it is an intrinsically bright comet and is already a borderline naked eye object for observers at very dark sites.
-I was able to observe the comet on the morning of January 2, 2012 with 10×50 binoculars and estimated its brightness at magnitude 6.7.
-The comet should only be a little brighter this month.
+Perihelion will occur 2 days before Christmas 2011 at 1.55 AU from the Sun.
+Though the comet does not get very close to the Sun, it is an intrinsically bright comet and is already a borderline naked eye object for observers at very dark sites (6th magnitude).

-The comet starts the month at a distance of 1.64 AU from the Sun and 1.55 AU from Earth.
-At mid-month it is 1.71 AU from the Sun and 1.38 AU from Earth and by month’s end it will be 1.80 and 1.28 AU from the Sun and Earth, respectively.
-Though the comet is post-perihelion and moving away from the Sun, it is also moving closer to Earth.
-As a result, the comet should peak in brightness this month.
+The comet starts the month at a distance of 1.92 AU from the Sun and 1.70 AU from Earth.
+At mid-month it is 1.81 AU from the Sun and 1.87 AU from Earth and by month’s end it will be 1.72 and 2.01 AU from the Sun and Earth, respectively.
+Visual observers are placing the comet at magnitude 6.6 to 6.8 at the end of September.
+It should slightly brighten this month as it slowly moves west in Hercules.